 Dr. Gene Bukhman, Founder and Director

 Gene Bukhman, MD, PhD is the Director of NCD Synergies.
 He is the Senior Health and Policy Advisor on NCDs for Partners In Health.
-At Harvard Medical School, where he has directed the Program in Global Noncommunicable Disease and Social Change since 2010, he is an Associate Professor of Medicine and an Associate Professor of Global Health and Social Medicine.
+At Harvard Medical School, where he has directed the Program in Global NCDs and Social Change since 2010, he is an Associate Professor of Medicine and an Associate Professor of Global Health and Social Medicine.
 By training, Dr. Bukhman is a cardiologist, an internal medicine physician, and a medical anthropologist.
 For the past decade, his work has focused on the design, planning, and evaluation of integrated strategies to address non-communicable diseases (NCDs) and injuries of poverty.
 He is the lead author and editor for the (2011) PIH Guide to Chronic Care Integration for Endemic NCDs.
 In 2013, Dr. Bukhman helped launch the NCD Synergies project, an initiative focused on developing a community of learning and support for governments addressing the NCDs and injuries of the poorest billion.
 In 2016, Dr. Bukhman became a co-chair of The Lancet Commission on Reframing NCDs and Injuries for the Poorest Billion (NCDI Poverty).

-Dr. Neil Gupta (firstname.lastname@example.org) is an internist, pediatrician, and public health specialist who currently serves as Clinical Director for the NCD Synergies Project.
+Dr. Neil Gupta, M.D., MPH is an internist, pediatrician, and public health specialist who currently serves as Policy Director for the NCD Synergies Project.
 He has previously worked as Chief Medical Officer for Partners In Health in Rwanda, where he was responsible for the strategy, design, and implementation of clinical programs provided in collaboration with the Ministry of Health.
 Dr. Gupta is Primary Investigator for the Simplifying Hepatitis C Antiviral Therapy for Elsewhere in the Developing World study, which aims to promote access and availability of Hepatitis C treatment, and the Population Health Implementation & Training grant in rural Rwanda.
 He is a lecturer at the University of Global Health Equity in Rwanda and leads strategic planning for the university’s teaching hospital.
 Dr. Gupta is a graduate of University of Pennsylvania School of Medicine and Harvard School of Public Health, and he completed his residency training at Brigham & Women’s and Boston Children’s Hospitals.
 He is currently an Associate Physician of the Division of Global Health Equity at Brigham & Women’s Hospital in Boston and is based in Addis Ababa, Ethiopia.

 Wendy Bennett, Senior Advisor